 The key difference here is that some activities release more dopamine than others.

-Taking drugs and playing video games produce an instant rush of dopamine.
+Taking drugs and playing video games produce an instant rush of cheap dopamine.
 According to some studies, video games release large amounts of dopamine in our brains – comparable to when taking drugs like amphetamine.
 And because these activities release more dopamine than others, we feel more pleasure doing them.
 So, consequently, we do more of these activities.

 Our brain gets used to the stimulus after some time, which means that we’ll need to take more and more of the drug or play more video games to satisfy our needs.
 Other activities start to feel less enjoyable compared to our desired stimulus.